Exaphis/EasyMovie/README.md

+## Definitely does not work anymore after KAT was shut down.
+Radarr is a much better alternative.

-A small Python 3 script I made to download movies from KickassTorrents easily.
+A small Python 3 script made to download movies from KickassTorrents easily.
 Checking an email address, it will use the subject line of unread emails to search KAT and download it with transmission-remote.
-I'm currently using it on an old MacBook converted into a Linux server.

 ## Installation